sachnaror/sachnaror/README.md

 ### Hi there, I'm Sachin Arora 👋

-- 🔭 I’m currently working on Typescript, Laravel and Docker
+- 🔭 I’m currently working on Laravel and Django
-- 🌱 I’m currently learning Typescript more depthly and everything i come across daily i think i do not know.
+- 🌱 I’m currently learning out of pure love ..more depthly and everything i come across daily i think i do not know.
 <!-- - 📫 How to reach me: [Twitter](https://twitter.com/sachinhep) [Instagram](https://www.instagram.com/sachinology_/) -->

 ---